wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-passwords-getting-started.md

 - Create an AAD tenant. <!-- deleted by customization For more information, see [Getting Started with Azure AD](https://azure.microsoft.com/trial/get-started-active-directory/) -->
 - Obtain an Azure subscription.
 For more information, see [What is an Azure AD tenant?](/documentation/articles/active-directory-administer#what-is-an-azure-ad-tenant).
 - Associate your AAD tenant with your Azure subscription.
 For more information, see [How Azure subscriptions are associated with Azure AD](https://msdn.microsoft.com/zh-cn/library/azure/dn629581.aspx).
 - Upgrade to Azure AD Premium or Basic.
-For more information, see [Azure Active Directory <!-- deleted by customization Editions](/home/features/identity/#price) --><!-- keep by customization: begin --> Editions](http://www.windowsazure.cn/home/features/identity/#price) <!-- keep by customization: end -->.
+For more information, see [Azure Active Directory Editions](/home/features/identity/#price).

   >[AZURE.NOTE] To enable self-service password reset, you must upgrade to Azure AD Premium or Azure AD Basic.
 For more information, Azure Active Directory Editions.
 This information includes detailed instructions on how to sign up for Azure AD Premium or Basic, how to activate your license plan and activate your Azure AD access, and how to assign access to administrator and user accounts.

 - Create at least one administrator account and one user account in your AAD directory.
 - Assign an AAD Premium or Basic license to the administrator and user account that you created.

 ### Step 1: Configure password reset policy
 To configure user password reset policy, complete the following steps:

 1. Open a browser of your choice and go to the [Azure Management Portal](https://manage.windowsazure.cn).
 2. In the [Azure Management Portal](https://manage.windowsazure.cn), find the **Active Directory extension** on the navigation bar on the left hand side.